Banu Najiyah revolt: Aftermath

-Masqalah bin Hubayrah al-Shaybani, Ali's governor of Ardashir-Khwarrah, agreed to buy the 500 war prisoners from Ma'qil for one million dirhams.
+Masqalah ibn Hubayrah al-Shaybani, Ali's governor of Ardashir-Khwarrah, agreed to buy the 500 war prisoners from Ma'qil for one million dirhams.
 Masqalah agreed to pay in installments but freed the prisoners without informing Ali.
 Ali wrote a letter to Masqalah criticizing his actions and demanding the remaining 500,000 dirhams.
 Masqalah visited Ali and paid 200,000 dirhams.
 Unable to pay the remaining amount, Masqalah defected to Mu'awiya.
 In retaliation, Ali demolished the house of Masqalah.

-Masqalah later sent a messenger, Hulwan, to Nu‘aym bin Hubayrah, who was a devout follower of Ali, urging him to join Mu'awiya.
-Malik bin Ka‘b al-Arhabi seized Hulwan and brought him to Ali, who ordered his hand to be cut off; Hulwan later died.
+Masqalah later sent a messenger, Hulwan, to Nu‘aym ibn Hubayrah, who was a devout follower of Ali, urging him to join Mu'awiya.
+Malik ibn Ka‘b al-Arhabi seized Hulwan and brought him to Ali, who ordered his hand to be cut off; Hulwan later died.
 Nu‘aym wrote a letter to Masqalah criticizing his defection.
 Hulwan's tribe, the men of Banu Taghlib, blamed Masqalah for Hulwan's death and demanded compensation, which Masqalah agreed to pay.